Vendicated/Vencord/README.md

 - CopyUserMention by Cortex and castdrian
 - CustomAppIcons by HAPPY_ENDERMAN and SerStars
 - CustomScreenShare by KawaiianPizza
-- DeadMembers by Kyuuhachi
-- DiscordColorways by DaBluLite and ImLvna
 - DNDWhilePlaying by thororen
 - DoNotLeak by Perny
 - DoubleCounterBypass by nyx
 - EmojiDumper by Cortex, Samwich, Woosh
-- Encryptcord by Inbestigator
 - EquicordCSS by FoxStorm1 and thororen (and all respective css developers)
 - ExportContacts by dat_insanity
 - FakeProfileThemes by Ryan
 - FindReply by newwares
 - FriendshipRanks by Samwich
-- Gif Collection by Aria
 - GlobalBadges by HypedDomi and Hosted by Wolfie
 - GodMode by Tolgchu
 - HideMessage by Hanzy